 - Keep your passenger doors locked when you enter your vehicle.

-Judd advised real estate professionals to be aware of their surroundings and look for the “pink squirrel”—that is, anything that’s noticeably out of place.
-“If you see someone wearing a heavy coat in the summertime, that’s unusual,” Judd explained.
+Judd advises real estate professionals to be aware of their surroundings and look for the “pink squirrel”—that is, anything that’s noticeably out of place.
+“If you see someone wearing a heavy coat in the summertime, that’s unusual,” Judd explains.
 “That coat could be hiding weapons.”

 Danger Zone Number Two: Your Office